 When your in-laws were parenting little ones, the go-to childcare option and cultural norm was for the mom to stay home.
 Now the options are broader and families look and operate differently, so you might have different opinions from your in-laws about how your family will approach childcare.

 If they seem interested, explaining your decision and how it will work for your family might go a long way.
-However, if that just doesn't seem to matter (or you know it won't matter), you can explain it's your family's day-to-day and your decision for your child, not theirs.
+However, if that just doesn't seem to matter (or you know it won't matter), you can explain it's your family's day-to-day and your decision for your child,

 When You Feed Your Kid The Tiniest Amount Of Suger